joeferner/node-http-mitm-proxy/README.md

 `npm install --save http-mitm-proxy`

+## Typescript
+type definitions are now included in this project, no extra steps required.

 # Example

 This example will modify any search results coming from google and replace all the result titles with "Pwned!".